majdalsado/majdalsado.github.io/all_collections/_posts/2023-05-01-3-ways-i-used-ai-to-build-non-ai.md

 First up is Github Copilot, a GPT-powered tool that integrates into your code editor and offers autocomplete as you type.

 ## How I used it
 Having Copilot on is like having a coding partner constantly working alongside me and pushing me along whenever I'm stumped.
-It analyzes my codebase and constantly provides helpful suggestions and completing my code.
+It analyzes my codebase and constantly provides helpful suggestions and completes my code.

 Here it is in action, seamlessly completing code according to a comment I wrote:
 ![Github Copilot in action](https://alsado.ca/assets/img/article_imgs/github-copilot.gif)